zhao-li/hello-express/README.md

 Documenting
 -----------
-To document the application:
+To document the application (not working yet):

     app$ scripts/document_app.sh

 Linting
 -------
-To lint the application:
+To lint the application (not working yet):

     app$ scripts/lint_app.sh